kylemede/ExoSOFT/README.md

 There are two working examples, one for that runs the stages Simulated Annealing then emcee (settings_SAemcee.py).
 The other runs Simulated Annealing, Sigma Tuning, then MCMC (settings_SASTMCMC.py).
 Either copy their settings file in the examples directory to a new file or rename them to settings.py and run it the same as above.

+Additionally, there are two basic examples of how to interact with the model more directly.
+These examples are given in:

+ - model\_example\_basic.py
+ - model\_example\_emcee.py

+ These will show the user how to write their own scripts that use the ExoSOFT model instead of using ExoSOFT itself.

 Solutions to some install or runtime errors
 ===========================================